Claim History

 Show History / Notes

 Navigate to a claim from any claim list or claim search.
 Notice the button on the bottom right of the claim screen.
-To view the whole history of changes and notes related to a claim, click on this button.
-This shows the whole cycle of the claim from submission, archive, edit, re-submission, etc. It also shows any notes you have added to this claim.
+Click on this button to view the entire history of changes and notes related to a claim.
+This history includes submission, archive, edits, re-submission, and any notes added.

-• To add notes, enter the information in the Add Notes field on the bottom and then click button.
+• To add notes, enter the information in the Add Notes field at the bottom and then click the button.

-Please note that Show History / Notes is an extremely useful tool for investigating at what "level" the claim was rejected.
+Show History / Notes is an extremely useful tool for investigating at what level the claim was rejected.
 A claim can be rejected from:

 • Claim.MD